dimitri4788/notes/gitTutorial.md

 # Reset the staging area, to match the latest commit (leaves dir unchanged)
 $ git reset

+# Reset the staging area for the file, i.e. to remove the file from the staging area
+$ git reset <pathToFile>

 # Reset the staging area, to match the latest commit, and overwrite working dir
 $ git reset --hard